Phonon modal analysis of thermal transport in ThO2 with point defects using equilibrium molecular dynamics: Methods

 Within the GK theory, we employ a phonon modal analysis method introduced by Lv and Henry \cite{Lv2016}, which incorporates normal mode coordinates ($X_n(t)$ in Eq. (\ref{X_n})) and velocities ($\dot{X}_n(t)$ in Eq. (\ref{Xdot_n})) into the instantaneous heat current, i.e.,

-where $Q_n(t)$ is phonon modal heat flux, $E_i$ is the total energy (sum of potential and kinetic energy) of atom $i$, $\Phi_j$ is the potential energy of atom $j$, and $\mathbf{r}_{ij}=\mathbf{r}_{j}-\mathbf{r}_{i}$ (the distance vector between atom $i$ and atom $j$).
+where $i$ and $j$ is the atom index, $m$ is the mass, $\mathbf{u}(t)$ is the atomic displacement (obtained from EMD), $\mathbf{e}_{j,n}$ is the component of phonon mode $n$'s eigenvector for atom $j$ (obtained from LD), and * denotes the complex conjugate. $Q_n(t)$ is phonon modal heat flux, $E_i$ is the total energy (sum of potential and kinetic energy) of atom $i$, $\mathbf{\Phi}_j$ is the potential energy of atom $j$, and $\mathbf{r}_{ij}=\mathbf{r}_{j}-\mathbf{r}_{i}$ (the distance vector between atom $i$ and atom $j$).
 Plugging Eq. (\ref{eq_gkma_heatflux}) into Eq. (\ref{eq_gk}), we have

 With this, each phonon mode’s contribution to the total thermal conductivity can be obtained.
 Furthermore, Eq. (\ref{eq_gkma_2d}) enables examination of how the cross-correlation between pairs of modes contributes to thermal conductivity.